-The Greater Ouachita Port Commission also procured funding of approximately \$1.0 million for container storage.
+The Greater Ouachita Port Commission also procured funding for container storage.
 RFP's were sent, and the bid was awarded to Haddox Construction.
 The project was completed as planned and is currently being utilized for container storage adjacent to the rail spur.

 RFP's were also issued for a 250 ton mobile crane.
 Head & Enquist was awarded the bid, and the cost will total approximately \$1.787 million.
 Funding for the crane is also state of Louisiana, the Department of Transportation and Development in the amount of \$1.3 million.
-The estimated \$450,000 shortfall will be met initially by a short-term loan commitment at Community Trust Bank.
-Again, the GOPC has no intentions of maintaining long-term debt, and anticipates additional grant funding within twelve months.
+The estimated \$450,000 shortfall was met initially by a short-term loan commitment at Community Trust Bank.
+Again, the GOPC has no intentions of maintaining long-term debt, and subsequently paid off the loan.